huggingface/hub-docs/docs/hub/spaces.md

 For additional settings, refer to the [Reference](#reference) section.

 ### Comparing Different Models
-There is a Space that allows you to automatically create a Space to compare different models and Spaces.
+There is a Space that allows you to automatically create a Space to compare different Models and Spaces.
 Check the first example within [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder) 🤗.

 ### Duplicating a Space
-You can duplicate a Space or create a Space from a Model.
-Check the second example within [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder).
+You can duplicate a Space as well, check the second example within [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder).

+### Create a Space from a Model
+It is also possible to create a Space from a Model with [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder), just check the third example.

 ### Organization cards are a way to describe your organization to other users.
 They take the form of a `README.md` static file, inside a Space repo named `README`.